Working at Packer

 Through participating in a wide range of non-academic programs, our faculty and staff can connect with students and other adults, and experience Packer in a whole new way.
 School-year opportunities include: athletic coaching, grade-level leading, club advising, global trip leading, and committee membership.

 It is Packer’s policy to provide equal employment opportunities to all applicants for employment and to all employees, consistent with applicable federal, state and local laws.
-Accordingly, all applicants for employment and all employees are treated without regard to age, caregiver status, color, credit history, disability, gender, gender identity, marital or partnership status, military service, national origin, pregnancy, race, religion /creed, salary history, sexual orientation, status as a victim of domestic violence, sexual violence or stalking or unemployment status.
+Accordingly, all applicants for employment and all employees are treated without regard to age, arrest or conviction record, caregiver status, color, credit history, disability, gender, gender identity, immigration status, marital or partnership status, military service, national origin, pregnancy, race, religion /creed, salary history, sexual and reproductive health decisions, sexual orientation, status as a victim of domestic violence, sexual violence or stalking, unemployment status or any other protected class.
 Packer is dedicated to ensuring the fulfillment of this policy with respect to hiring, placement, promotion, transfer, demotion, layoff, termination, recruitment, advertising, pay and other forms of compensation, training and general treatment during employment.

 On a regular basis I learn about the power of forgiveness from the students.
 Children can be deeply disappointed with someone but they can also be resilient and quickly remember why they love that person.